citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 ## Fix stuck in fullscreen bug ([#4906](https://github.com/citra-emu/citra/pull/4906)) by [vvanelslande](https://github.com/vvanelslande)

-Some users reported that when closing citra while in fullscreen mode, on the next launch it would be stuck in fullscreen and couldn't be closed.
+Some users reported that when closing Citra while in fullscreen mode, on the next launch it would be stuck in fullscreen and couldn't be closed.
 A quick patch later, and all those stuck in fullscreen are now free to see the lovely Citra window as it was always meant to be.

 ## Fix windows sleep ([#4914](https://github.com/citra-emu/citra/pull/4914)) by [vitor-k](https://github.com/vitor-k)